Rashmikapu/ACME--Human-Detector-And-Tracker/README.md

 In phase 1, a revised design diagrams is performed and stub implementation for all classes is written.
 Intial Unit tests are also written to check coverage.

-- Please find the detailed explanation of process done and followed in this phase [here]()
+- Please find the detailed explanation of process done and followed in this phase [here](https://drive.google.com/drive/folders/1n930CRB0tD2ri-VusOJiBSfmxYP9eucS?usp=sharing)
+- The revise UML Diagram for phase 1 can be found [here](https://github.com/vinay06vinay/Human-Detector-And-Tracker/blob/Development1/UML%20diagrams/Phase_1/Revised_UML.pdf)

 #### Software Practices: